Famagusta: Culture

 The walled city of Famagusta contains many unique buildings.
-Famagusta has a walled city popular with tourists.

 Every year, the International Famagusta Art and Culture Festival is organized in Famagusta.
 Concerts, dance shows and theater plays take place during the festival.

 A growth in tourism and the city's university have fueled the development of Famagusta's vibrant nightlife.
 Nightlife in the city is especially active on Wednesday, Friday and Saturday nights and in the hotter months of the year, starting from April.
 Larger hotels in the city have casinos that cater to their customers.
 Salamis Road is an area of Famagusta with a heavy concentration of bars frequented by students and locals.

 Famagusta's Othello Castle is the setting for Shakespeare's play Othello.
 The city was also the setting for Victoria Hislop's 2015 novel The Sunrise, and Michael Paraskos's 2016 novel In Search of Sixpence.
 The city is the birthplace of the eponymous hero of the Renaissance proto-novel Fortunatus.